complex/abaddon/NOTES.markdown

 The styles for the main column need to be reworked so I don't have to use negative margins on other elements.

+The scroll down button is just scrolling to the bottom always.
+It should go to the event creation form.